adityapratapsingh1008/RTOS/07_FreeRTOS_DualTask_Priority_LED/README.md

 | Demonstrate starvation | Set Task_1 to `osPriorityRealtime`, Task_2 to `osPriorityLow` — Task_2 LED should stop |
 | Add a third task | Create `LED_3` on a third GPIO pin, set intermediate priority |
 | Remove `osDelay` from Task_1 | Task_1 will spin indefinitely and starve Task_2 completely |

 ---

-## ❓ Reflection Questions

-1. How does the scheduler share CPU between two equal-priority tasks both calling `osDelay(500)`?
-2. What happens if one task has **no** `osDelay()` — what do you expect on the LEDs?
-3. Compare this two-task RTOS design vs. a super loop toggling two LEDs.
-What are the structural advantages?
-4. How does SWV ITM tracing help verify correct RTOS behavior without extra GPIO or UART overhead?

----